mtassia/TIAMMAt/README.md

 - `HMMER` (Available at http://hmmer.org/; users should follow the installation instructions provided by HMMER prior to running TIAMMAt)
 - `BioPython` for `Python3` (can be installed with `pip install biopython`)

-TIAMMAt has been tested and is compatible with `HMMER` versions 3.1 and 3.3.2
+TIAMMAt has been tested and is compatible with `HMMER` versions 3.1 and 3.3.2 (does not work with version h3.0)

 ---